egorskalozub/password_generator/README.md

 # password_generator
-The password generator is a simple console code that helps users store the generated passwords.
+The password generator is a simple console code on python that helps users store the generated passwords.